-The MCO must provide access to a toll-free fax line where Providers may send requests for PAs and any supplemental information related to a PA, including medical documentation supporting NEMT Services requested by the Member.
+The MCO must provide access to a toll-free fax line where Providers may send requests for PAs and any supplemental information related to a PA.
 The fax line and Provider portal must be available 24 hours per Day, 7 Days per week.

-If the MCO and its BHO maintain separate Provider portals for physical health and BH Providers, the MCO must comply with the requirements in Chapter 16 of Exhibit C, UMCM.
+If the MCO and its BHO maintain separate Provider portals for physical health and BH Providers, the MCO must comply with the requirements in Chapter 16 of Exhibit B, UMCM.
 The Provider portal functionality must include at least the following:

 - 1. Member eligibility verification;

 - 2. Submission of electronic claims;

 - 3. PA requests;

 - 4. Updates to Provider profiles;

 - 5. Password reset functionality;

 - 6. Claims appeals and reconsiderations;

 - 7. Exchange of clinical data and other documentation necessary for PA and claim processing; and

 - 8. An online process through the provider portal or Health Passport, for Providers to access the following information related to a Member with the Member's consent:

 - a.
-SAI
+SAI:

 - b.
-Member SAI MDCP Review signature page (Form 2605), as applicable; and
+Member SAI MDCP Review signature page (Form 2605), as applicable; and - c.

-- c.
 ISP, as applicable.